amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

   is `"composite function`".

-* `"dot with normal`" [bool] triggers the special initialization of a vector field such as the `"darcy_flux`".
+* `"dot with normal`" [bool] triggers the special initialization of a vector field such as the `"volumetric_flow_rate`".
 This field is defined by projection of the velocity (a vector field) on face normals.
   Changing value to *false* will produce the vector field.